WellSouta/market-backend/README.md

 - [ ] Use class-transformer as [Pipe](https://docs.nestjs.com/pipes) for DTOs;
 - [ ] Use class-validator for input validation;
 - [ ] Somehow sanitize input data;
-- [ ] Handling errors using [Filters](https://docs.nestjs.com/exception-filters) and implement common interface for errors;
+- [ ] Handle exceptions using [Filters](https://docs.nestjs.com/exception-filters) and implement common interface for errors;
 - [ ] Make `AppEnvironment` enum (production, staging, development, testing) and use it for different scenarious;
 - [ ] Implement pagination;
 - [ ] Figure out which fields I should index in database and optimize queries;